Google SSO Setup

 Authorized redirect URI:

-Admin SDK Directory API, it is required that the service account impersonates such a user.
-Specify which user the service account shall impersonate
+Admin SDK Directory API, the service account must impersonate this user.
+Specify which user the service account will impersonate

 by setting the

 targetPrincipal to this user’s email address.

 login: google: # The directory config is only required if you want to use Google # groups in your role bindings. directory: # Path to service account key in JSON format # For example: "/etc/mounts/google-sa.json" serviceAccountFilepath: "" # TargetPrincipal is the user that shall be impersonated by the # service account.
 For example: "email@example.com". targetPrincipal: ""

 When you set up the Google login configuration, you can bind Google users or groups to roles.
 Following is a sample role binding:

 roleBindings: - metadata: name: Developers subjects: - kind: group provider: Google name: firstname.lastname@example.org - kind: user provider: Google name: email@example.com roleName: editor